-8.2.18.3 kea-dhcp6 name generation for DDNS update requests
+8.2.19.3 kea-dhcp6 Name Generation for DDNS Update Requests

-Each NameChangeRequest must of course include the fully qualified domain name whose DNS entries are to be affected. keadhcp6 can be configured to supply a portion or all of that name based upon what it receives from the client in the DHCP REQUEST.
+Each NameChangeRequest must of course include the fully qualified domain name whose DNS entries are to be affected. keadhcp6 can be configured to supply a portion or all of that name based upon what it receives from the client.

-The rules for determining the FQDN option are as follows:
+The default rules for constructing the FQDN that will be used for DNS entries are: